-Environment Strategic outcome Intended public value outcome or impact , , , , Amending the scheme to make Restaurant/Café and urban design, allows for different housing options for people with different housing need and enhances the • Town's character. the site that will improve activation of the area.
+Environment Strategic outcome Intended public value outcome or impact urban design, allows for different housing options for people with different housing need and enhances the -

 Preliminary community consultation was undertaken between 14 January and 05 February 2020 prior to Council resolving to initiating the Scheme Amendment.
 Three submissions were received, with further details of these submissions contained in the report presented to the April 2020 Ordinary Council Meeting.